-- Tier 1 States offer some type of legal relationship recognition to LGBT couples.
+- Tier 1 States offer some type of legal relationship recognition to LGBTQ couples.
 The surrogate priority lists in these relationship recognition states place a same-sex spouse/domestic partner on equal footing as a similarly-situated different-sex couple.
 (See our state map of marriage equality and other relationship regonition laws for the most current information on relationship recognition in your state).

 - Alaska, Arizona, California, Colorado, Connecticut, Delaware, District of Columbia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Maine, Maryland, Massachusetts, Minnesota, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Oklahoma, Oregon, Pennsylvannia, Rhode Island, Utah, Vermont, Virginia, West Virginia, Washington, Wisconsin, Wyoming.